Flooding from torrential rains causes emergency in Paraguay

 Photo: Jorge Saenz, AP

-Cristaldo family members, displaced by floods, wash their clothes at a shelter entrance in Asuncion, Paraguay, Wednesday, May 8, 2019.
-About 40,000 Paraguayans have been forced to evacuate their homes in recent ... more
+A boat transports people displaced by a flooded street in Asuncion, Paraguay, Wednesday, May 8, 2019.
+Officials in Paraguay say they have had to evacuate some 40,000 people in recent weeks because of flooding ... more

-Cristaldo family members, displaced by floods, wash their clothes at a shelter entrance in Asuncion, Paraguay, Wednesday, May 8, 2019.
-About 40,000 Paraguayans have been forced to evacuate their homes in recent weeks due to rising waters.
-Officials say that more than 11,000 of the evacuees live in the capital of Asuncion. less
+A boat transports people displaced by a flooded street in Asuncion, Paraguay, Wednesday, May 8, 2019.
+Officials in Paraguay say they have had to evacuate some 40,000 people in recent weeks because of flooding from unusually heavy rains across the South American nation. less

 Photo: Jorge Saenz, AP

-Cristaldo family members, displaced by floods, wash their clothes at a shelter entrance in Asuncion, Paraguay, Wednesday, May 8, 2019.
-About 40,000 Paraguayans have been forced to evacuate their homes in recent ... more
+A boat transports people displaced by a flooded street in Asuncion, Paraguay, Wednesday, May 8, 2019.
+Officials in Paraguay say they have had to evacuate some 40,000 people in recent weeks because of flooding ... more

 ASUNCION, Paraguay (AP) — Paraguay has declared a state of emergency for a province along the border with Argentina as torrential rains continue to swell rivers causing floods.